alitrack/duckdb_fdw/README.md

 make
 ```

-what we need is
+what we need is,

-build/release/tools/sqlite3_api_wrapper/libsqlite3_api_wrapper.dylib（for Linux is libsqlite3_api_wrapper.so，and Windows is libsqlite3_api_wrapper.dll）
+- build/release/tools/sqlite3_api_wrapper/libsqlite3_api_wrapper.so
-tools/sqlite3_api_wrapper/include/sqlite3.h
+- tools/sqlite3_api_wrapper/include/sqlite3.h
+- build/release/src/libduckdb.so

-by default, ```make install``` does not install these two files.
+by default, ```make install``` does not install these three files.

 ### 2. Build and install duckdb_fdw